ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

 ## When can I expect the PR to merge?

-When it is fully ready, tested, and documentation changes have been PRd onto the website.
-A while after there'll be a more newcomer-friendly announcement post.
+When it is fully ready, tested, and documentation changes have been PRd onto the documentation website.
+A while after the merge there'll be a more newcomer-friendly announcement post.
 The new version will be considered a '1.0', and the amount of breaking changes will be kept as zero for as long as possible.

 For post-release I have plans for a PR that would allow the configuration of _multiple_ modules be included using the `from-file:` syntax, a PR that would allow an entire directory full of build scripts to be run at once, without having to specify each one individually, and a blog post that would showcase high-level technical details of the repository without needing to get in the weeds by reading source code.